Gredelston/gredelston-dot-cool-basic/content/blog/memorizing-the-oscar-best-picture-winners/index.md

 I wrote a flashcard-style quizzing tool to help me learn, which I named `quizme`.
 It's available on Github [here](https://github.com/Gredelston/quizme).

+The basic structure is: The tool prompts you with a year (say, 1964).
+You respond with the title of the film that won the award in that year (_My Fair Lady_).
+The tool checks whether you were right.
+Repeat.

 `quizme` has a few useful features.
 You can filter the data by decade(s).
 You can attempt a "challenge," where you will be asked each prompt exactly once, in either random order or chronological order.
 The tool reports on your score as a running total.
 You can specify alternate acceptable forms of answers, such as "Birdman" for *Birdman or (The Unexpected Virtue of Ignorance)*, although I preferred to reinforce the full form of each title.

 It works a treat.
 In fact, I found it to be more effective than repeated Sporcle quizzing.
 The decade-filtering allowed me to learn in nice, discrete chunks.
 The randomly arising repetition—say, being prompted for 1962 three times in a row—turned out to be a great way to get a foothold.
 10/10, would use again.